 For example, this one was my first camera, it’s perfect to learn how to use a camera on Raspberry Pi, but the quality is lower.
 It’s half the price, but if you have to buy another one a few months later, it’s not worth it.

-A camera is an external device and will often stay outside the case, so depending on what your projects are, you may need other accessories.
+A camera is an external device which will often stay outside the case, so depending on what your projects are, you may need other accessories.

 I will just give you a few extra links to look at, so you can do your research easily:

-- Another thing you may have to consider is to keep your current case for the Raspberry Pi and use a simple holder to keep the camera vertical.
+- Another solution is to keep your current case for the Raspberry Pi and use a simple holder to keep the camera standing properly.

 There are many similar products, you can check this one for example.

 Along with the benefit of keeping your current case, it’s also easier to use the camera if you can just put it on a table (for example), instead of trying to keep it in the right place and orientation.